 On the other hand, local operator quench is an interesting type of quench and various aspects of it were investigated extensively both on the CFT and gravity sides with (R\'enyi) entanglement entropy \cite{Nozaki:2013wia,Nozaki:2014hna,He:2014mwa,Nozaki:2014uaa,Caputa:2014vaa,Caputa:2014eta,2015JHEP...02..171A,Guo:2015uwa,Chen:2015usa,Nozaki:2015mca,Caputa:2015qbk,Nozaki:2016mcy,David:2016pzn,He:2017lrg,Shimaji:2018czt,Guo:2018lqq,Apolo:2018oqv,Kusuki:2019gjs,He:2019vzf,Kawamoto:2022etl,Bhattacharyya:2019ifi,Doi:2025oma}, pseudo (R\'enyi) entanglement entropy \cite{Nakata:2020luh, Guo:2022jzs,Guo:2022sfl,Mukherjee:2022jac,Ishiyama:2022odv,He:2023eap,Guo:2023aio,He:2023wko,Omidi:2023env}, time-like entanglement entropy \cite{Doi:2023zaf} and mutual information \cite{Kudler-Flam:2020xqu}.
-An intriguing phenomenon in the local operator quench was found to be the late-time behavior of the entanglement entropy for the half-line subsystem \cite{2014PhRvL.112k1602N,len,Nozaki:2014uaa,He:2014mwa,Caputa:2014vaa}.
-The $2$d systems, considered in those papers, are defined as \be \ket{\Psi(t)}=\f{e^{-it H_1}e^{-\epsilon H_2}\mathcal{O}(x)\ket{0}}{\sqrt{\bra{0}\mathcal{O}^{\dagger}(x)e^{-2\epsilon H_2}(x)\mathcal{O}(x)\ket{0}}}. \ee In those papers, two Hamiltonians are set to be the uniform ones, i.e., $H_1=H_2=H_0$.
+An intriguing phenomenon in the local operator quench was found to be the late-time behavior of the entanglement entropy for the half-line subsystem \cite{Nozaki:2014hna,Nozaki:2014uaa,He:2014mwa,Caputa:2014vaa}.
+The $2$d systems, considered in those papers, are defined as \be \ket{\Psi(t)}=\f{e^{-it H_1}e^{-\epsilon H_2}\mathcal{O}(x)\ket{0}}{\sqrt{\bra{0}\mathcal{O}^{\dagger}(x)e^{-2\epsilon H_2}\mathcal{O}(x)\ket{0}}}. \ee In those papers, two Hamiltonians are set to be the uniform ones, i.e., $H_1=H_2=H_0$.
 Moreover, $\ket{0}$ and $\mathcal{O}(x)$ denote the vacuum state of $H_0$ and the local operator inserted at the spatial point, $x$.
 Note that the Euclidean time evolution is exploited as the regulator taming the divergence induced by the contraction of the local operators.
 In the systems described by the non-holographic CFTs, such as free ones, the late-time value of the entanglement entropy is a constant determined by the local operator inserted, while in the ones described by holographic CFTs, the late-time value logarithmically grows in time.
 One possible interpretation of this logarithmic growth is that it suppresses the local operator dependence of the entanglement entropy.
 Suppose that we consider this local operator dependence as the dependence on the initial state.